Dalkhai

 Dalkhai is a popular folk dance of the Adivasis of Odisha, India.

 Etymology

-The dance originates in the Sambalpur district in Odisha.
-The name derives from dancers shouting ‘Dalkhai Bo!’ at the beginning and end of each stanza sung in the dance.
+The dance originates in the Sambalpur district of Odisha.
+The name is derived from dancers shouting ‘Dalkhai Bo!’ at the beginning and end of each stanza sung in the dance.

 Description

 The dance normally corresponds to the Hindu epics such as the love story of Radha and Krishna.

 It is performed in various festivals such as Bhaijiuntia, Phagun Puni and Nuakhai.
 The dance is popular among the Binjhal, Kuda, Mirdha, Sama and other tribes of Western Odisha.
 Male dancers address their female counterparts during the performance and flirt with them.